 What We're Doing

-WE are championing three types of career pathways programs—bridge programs, integrated education and training, and Career Foundations— providing colleges and community organizations with resources to help implement them and seeking policy improvements to bring programs to scale.
+WE are championing three types of career pathways programs—bridge programs, integrated education and training, and Career Foundations—providing colleges and community organizations with resources to help implement them and seeking policy improvements to bring programs to scale.

-Bridge programs are specialized courses that help students build the basic reading, language, and math skills they need to earn a GED, while also preparing them for their chosen career.
+Bridge programs are specialized courses that help students build the basic reading, language, and math skills they need to earn a High School Equivalency, while also preparing them for their chosen career.
 WE partner with City Colleges of Chicago to create daily lesson plans for bridge and integrated education and training programs in high-demand industries, like healthcare, information technology, and early childhood education.
 WE also work with community organizations and community colleges outside of Chicago to design and deliver bridge programs that will support adults to smoothly transition into higher education and further job training.

 But what about students who don’t know what field they want to go into, or lack the academic skills to start a bridge program?
 To address this missing link, Women Employed partnered with City Colleges of Chicago to pioneer Career Foundations, an innovative course that helps non-traditional students explore their options, identify a future career, and learn what academic programs they’ll need to get there.
 As with lesson plans for bridge programs, WE have made Career Foundations lesson plans available to colleges and community organizations, making it easier for them to implement the course.

 WE lead a consortium of community-based organizations in the Chicagoland area that offer Career Foundations to the people they serve, providing them with the information and support they need to get their programs off the ground, train instructors, recruit students, and transition those students into college.

 WE offer the bridge and Career Foundations lesson plans we’ve developed with City Colleges of Chicago free of charge to colleges and universities across the country.
 A digitized version of Career Foundations is also available.